A No-Code Introduction to Describing Data

 • Almost all (around 99.7%) of the scores will be within 3 standard deviations from the mean.
 This is the range from (mean - 3 standard deviations) to (mean + 3 standard deviations).

-The cartoon below depicts this information.
+The figure below depicts this information.
 The shaded blue areas in the graphs shows that in the first graph, 68% of the distribution is within 1 standard deviation (sd) of the mean.
 In the second graph, 95% of the distribution is within 2 standard deviations of the mean.
 In the third graph, 99.7% (nearly all!) of the distribution is within 3 standard deviations of the mean.

-Graphs depicting the Empirical Rule (68-95-99)
+Density plots depicting the Empirical Rule (68-95-99)

 Recall that the Empirical Rule can be used if the distribution of scores is symmetric and bell-shaped.
 In a symmetric bell-shaped curve, the highest point, or peak, of the curve is located at the center, and the curve tapers off gradually in both directions.
 The left and right sides of the curve are mirror images of each other, reflecting the symmetry of the data.
 This means that the mean, median, and mode of the distribution coincide at the center of the curve.

 Systolic blood pressure loosely follows a bell-shaped curve — although we do see a long right-hand tail.
 This is largely because as people age, there is greater variability in SBP scores, and much higher SBP scores are more likely to be observed.
-To explore this a bit, let’s take a look at the distribution of SBP across age groups.
-I’ll color the parts of the distribution in accordance with the SBP classifications presented in the American Heart Association Chart below.
-Since we’re only considering systolic, and not diastolic, blood pressure now — we’ll ignore the contribution of diastolic blood pressure to the classifications.

 Healthy and Unhealthy Blood Pressure Ranges from the American Heart Association